Our Curriculum

 Sports and Swimming

-During the week all children in EYFS and keys stages 1 and 2 have a sports lesson delivered by our EdStart sports coach so that the children experience high quality tuition in sports like volleyball, football, hockey, netball, cricket and athletics as well as dance and gymnastics.
+During the week all children in EYFS and keys stages 1 and 2 have a sports lesson delivered by our EdStart sports coaches, Jake, Kevin and Kian, so that the children experience high quality tuition in sports like volleyball, football, hockey, netball, cricket and athletics as well as dance and gymnastics.
 Additional physical activity sessions are provided to support targeted children.
-Year 4 children have swimming lessons and there are after school sports clubs on different days available to all key stage 1 and 2 children.
+Year 4 children have swimming lessons and there are after school sports clubs on different days available to key stage 1 and 2 children.

 Music

-We work with Tameside Music Service to provide whole class music tuition from Year 1 upwards, ranging from percussion, glockenspiels, recorders, ukuleles and digital music technologies.
+We work closely with Tameside Music Service to provide music opportunities for all our children.
+Mr Beswick sings and plays his guitar with children in early years and in the Hive encouraging enjoyment, engagement and exploration of music for all.
+Mrs Chambers provides whole class music tuition from Class 1 to Class 6, ranging from percussion, glockenspiels, recorders, ukuleles and digital music technologies.
 Additional music activities are available through after school clubs.
-We have a fantastic partnership with the HallĂ© Orchestra and are part of their HallĂ©Inspire Project which enables our Key Stage 2 pupils to work alongside HallĂ© musicians to compose and perform music linked to their topic.
+We have a fantastic longstanding partnership with the Hallé Orchestra and have been part of their HalléInspire Project which enables our Key Stage 2 pupils to work alongside Hallé musicians to compose and perform music linked to their topic.
+Class 5 take part in the annual 'Come and play with the Hallé' project which culminates in them performing alongside the Hallé orchestra at the Bridgewater Hall in Manchester.

 Outdoor Learning and Cooking